ory/hydra/docs/docs/contributing.md

-Unless you are fixing a known bug, we **strongly** recommend discussing it with the core team via a GitHub issue or [in our chat](https://www.ory.sh/chat) before getting started to ensure your work is consistent with ORY {{Project}}'s roadmap and architecture.
+Unless you are fixing a known bug, we **strongly** recommend discussing it with the core team via a GitHub issue or [in our chat](https://www.ory.sh/chat) before getting started to ensure your work is consistent with ORY Hydra's roadmap and architecture.

 All contributions are made via pull request.
 Note that **all patches from all